reproto/reproto/README.md

 Projects are complete project tests.
 These are projects written for various programming languages, and are generally harder to build.

-The tool [`check-project-deps`] is used to determine which projects your local system can build.

 To run all tests, do:

 ```bash
 $> make clean all
 ```

-[`check-project-deps`]: /tools/check-project-deps

 ## Comparison with other systems